top of page

 Can they manage their time?
 How will they connect socially?
 Will they just stay in their room?
 What about hygiene?
 Will they learn to make decisions for better or for worse and pivot when appropriate?
 Will they learn to access campus support and take advantage of their campus community and their surrounding city?
 Can they get counseling?
 How will they manage their finances, medications, their health?

-Most importantly, who can I talk to so I really know how they are doing but can take a step back?
+Most importantly, who can you talk to and trust, so you can take a step back?

-Summit Campus was created to provide critical support to students attending any of the consortium colleges and universities in the city of Worcester.
-We are a Living Learning Residential Community for college bound young adults with ASD along with related diagnoses designed to empower students with the transition skills necessary to live a productive, rewarding, and successful life.
+Summit Campus was created provide this critical support.
+We are a Living Learning Residential Community for young adults with ASD along with related diagnoses.
+Our program is designed to empower them with the transition skills necessary to live a productive, rewarding life.

 Please contact me directly at email@example.com.
 It is our mission at Summit Campus, and my personal passion, to meet our residents and their families where they are and guide them through this time in their lives toward a promising future of their own design.